Marco Bürki

-Marco Bürki (born 10 July 1993) is a Swiss professional footballer who plays as a centre-back for Thun.
+Marco Bürki (born 10 July 1993) is a Swiss professional footballer who plays as a centre-back for Swiss Super League club Thun.

 Club career

 Bürki is a product of the Young Boys youth team and made his senior debut during the 2011–12 season.
 He became a regular in the senior side during the 2012–13 season, making 16 league appearances.
 In an effort to get more game time, Bürki joined fellow first division side FC Thun in 2015 on a two-year loan deal.
 He returned to Young Boys ahead of the 2017–18 season and was part of the squad that won the Swiss Super League, their first league title for 32 years.

 In the summer of 2018, Bürki joined Belgian First Division A side Zulte Waregem on a three-year deal with an option for an extra year.
 Despite the club finishing in eleventh place in his debut season, Bürki was praised for his assured performances in defense and was linked to numerous clubs in Europe's top five leagues including Deportivo Alavés, Norwich City, and Torino.

-In February 2020, Bürki returned to his native Switzerland and joined FC Luzern after a 1.5 seasons with Zulte Waregem.
+In February 2020, Bürki returned to his native Switzerland and joined Luzern after a one-and-a-half seasons with Zulte Waregem.
+He helped Thun win the 2024–25 Swiss Challenge League, and the following season their first ever first division title, the 2025–26 Swiss Super League.